Thank you for subscribing

 At Katherine, there’s another wealth of activities to choose from:

 There are also optional Off Train Experience upgrades and add-ons available.
-These experiences incur additional costs, and you may not be able to participate in the included Off Train Experiences, as they happen at the same time.
+These experiences incur additional costs, and you will not be able to participate in the included Off Train Experiences, as they happen at the same time.

 At Katherine, you can upgrade your experience with the Nitmiluk Gorge Helicopter Flight and fly over the 13 limestone formations that make up the incredible Nitmiluk Gorge to fully appreciate the gorge’s sheer enormity and complexity.

 At Alice Springs, you can upgrade your experience with the Spirit of Mt.
 Gillen Helicopter Flight.
 You’ll fly over Alice Springs to Simpson’s Gap, one of the most prominent waterholes in the region, and on to Mt.
 Gillen Ridgeline and the famous Larapinta Trail.
-Alternatively at Alice Springs, there’s the Pynden Camel Tracks, a guided camel ride tour through the heart of the Outback, through Temple Bar Gap with sweeping views of the MacDonnell Ranges, to White Gums Station.
-Here you can explore the camel museum, sit back with a chilled drink and light canapes, and try to spot kangaroos, wallabies, lizards and birds.

-If you travel on the four-day Darwin to Adelaide journey, you can upgrade your Alice Springs day to the Uluru Fixed Wing Scenic Flight.
+When travelling onboard The Ghan Expedition, you can upgrade your Alice Springs day to the Uluru Fixed Wing Scenic Flight.
 This is an incredible way to view Uluru and Kata Tjuta (The Olgas), rising majestically out of the surrounding Central Australian desert.
 Once you arrive at Ayers Rock Airport, your tour guide will take you on an immersive experience of Uluru to visit important indigenous sites like Mutijulu Waterhole.

-Donald recommends the Painted Hills & Lake Eyre Scenic Flight that departs from Coober Pedy as his top optional off-train experience.
+Donald recommends the Painted Hills & Lake Eyre Scenic Flight that departs from Coober Pedy as his top optional Off Train Experience.
 "It takes guests to the Anna Creek Painted Hills, a spectacular section of the Breakaways country in the far north of South Australia that can only be accessed by air," he explains.

 "The flight then continues to Kati Thanda-Lake Eyre, Australia’s largest salt lake, for captivating views of the lake’s shimmering pink and orange salt crystals.
 Lunch is a quintessential Australian pub lunch at the William Creek Hotel, and then after a ground tour of the township, it’s back in the air to fly over Anna Creek Cattle Station, the world’s largest working cattle station."